TigorLazuardi/neovim_guideline/README.md

 Or how about with three keypress you can select block everything between curly brackets?
 To end of paragraphs?
 To end of line?
 To end of sentence? or to start?

+*Vim can do all of those.
+It can be daunting at first, but once you catch the pattern of how vim doing things, suddenly vim is **very-very good and surprisingly simple to implement**.*

 **TL;DR: Vim is a text editor which emphasized efficiency, most notably by reducing the usage of mouse.**

 If this interests you, read more.
 Otherwise, well, bye.
 Thanks for reading!